mjjstockman/hull-college/README.md

 - __About Information Box__

 A small box containing introductory information is placed below the hero image.
 This is eye-catching and quickly confirms to the user that they are on the correct site.
-It offers general information on the college so users quickly get a feel for the college.
+It offers general information on the college so users quickly get a feel for it's achevments.

 Award Winning and Student Satisfaction